Inflectra/rapise-documentation/docs/Guide/find_results_view.md

 ## Messages

-Double click on a message to go to the corresponding source line.
+Double-click a message to go to the corresponding source line.

 ## Widgets